gallenc/solent2Public/week2/factoryandfacade/README.md

 You would be well advised to study these in your own time.

-The example class illustrates how the ArrayList is an implementation of the List interface which uses a java Array as the persistence mechanism.
+The example class illustrates how the ArrayList is an implementation of the List interface which uses a java Array as the back end persistence mechanism.
-(The LinkedList is another implementation which uses linked lists of objects instead of an array).
+(The LinkedList is an alternative implementation which instead uses linked lists of objects instead of an array).

-You can use Lists to store any java object.
+You can use raw Lists to store any java object.

-Generics can be added to a declaration (e.g. List<Animal>) to tell the compiler that you will only ever put Animal classes in the list.
+Generics can be added to a list declaration (e.g. List<Animal>) to tell the compiler that you will only ever put Animal classes into the list.
 The compiler checks all usages of the list and casts the retrieved objects automatically.

 Note that Generics are implemented using 'Type Erasure' which means that only the compiler knows about and checks the generic values.
 The compiled byte code looses all of this information and simply has the list of objects as if you hadn't specified generics at all.
 This preserves backwards compatibility to java versions before 1.5 when generics were introduced.

-### 3. now look at the rest of the example code
+### 3. Now look at the rest of the example code in the factoryandfacade project
 If you do a maven build of the project you will see that the tests in FarmFacadeTest.java fail.
-This is because you haven't implemented the FarmFacade interface
+This is because you haven't implemented the FarmFacade interface.
+You now need to complete the missing code to complete the project.

-a) You will need to create a class called FarmFacadeImpl which implements FarmFacade.
+a) You will need to create a class called FarmFacadeImpl.java which implements FarmFacade.

-b) you will need to modify AnimalObjectFactory so that it can create a FarmFacadeImpl.
+b) you will need to modify AnimalObjectFactory.java so that it can create a FarmFacadeImpl class.

-c) You will need to implement the methods of FarmFacade in FarmFacadeImpl.java You should use an ArrayList to store all of the farm animals in your implementation.
+c) You will need to implement the methods of FarmFacade in an implementation class called FarmFacadeImpl.java.
+You should use an ArrayList to store all of the farm animals in your implementation.

 d) You will need to add additional tests to FarmFacadeTest.java so that you are testing that you can add animals with names and can retrieve a list of the added animals.